ronaywang/colour/README.md

 # colour
-the colour out of space
+text-adventure game adaption of "the colour out of space" by h.p. lovecraft. don't play right before bed.